 Sceloporus occidentalis, Western Fence Lizard.
 Many habitats, usually wooded.
 Local around Puget Sound, east slope of Cascades, and Blue Mountains.

-Uta stansburiana, Side-blotched Lizard.
+Uta stansburiana, Common Side-blotched Lizard.
 Sagebrush steppe.
 Columbia River from Douglas County southward.

 Plestiodon skiltonianus, Western Skink.
 Dry woodland and sagebrush, often near rocks and water.
 Throughout east of Cascades.